The Mark of Zorro chapter 8 Don Carlos plays a game

 And then came evening, and down by the natives’ adobe huts big fires were lighted, and the natives gathered around them to cook and eat and speak of the events of the day.
 Inside the house the evening meal had been prepared, and the family was about to sit at table when some one knocked upon the door.

 An Indian ran to open it, and Señor strode into the room.
-His sombrero came off, he bowed, and then he raised his head and looked at the speechless Doña Catalina and the half-terrified Don .
+His sombrero came off, he bowed, and then he raised his head and looked at the speechless Doña Catalina and the half-terrified .

-Don got slowly upon his feet, while Señorita Lolita gasped at this display of the man’s courage, and feared he would mention the visit of the afternoon, of which she had refrained from telling her mother.
+Don Carlos got slowly upon his feet, while Señorita Lolita gasped at this display of the man’s courage, and feared he would mention the visit of the afternoon, of which she had refrained from telling her mother.

 “I am no enemy of yours, Don Carlos!”
 Señor replied.
 “In fact, I have done some things that should appeal to a man who has been persecuted.”

-That was true, Don knew, but he was too wise to admit it and so speak treason.
+That was true, Don Carlos knew, but he was too wise to admit it and so speak treason.
 Heaven knew he was enough in the bad graces of the governor now without offending him more by treating with courtesy this man for whose carcass the governor had offered a reward.

 “What do you wish here?” he asked.